marketdesignresearch/ML-CCA/README.md

 This is a piece of software used for computing the efficiency of the ML-CCA and the CCA in the spectrum auction test suite (SATS).
 The proposed ML-CCA is described in detail in the following paper:

 **Machine Learning-powered Combinatorial Clock Auction**<br/>
-Ermis Soumalias, Jakob Weissteiner, Jakob Heiss, and Sven Seuken.<br/>
+Ermis Soumalias*, Jakob Weissteiner*, Jakob Heiss, and Sven Seuken.<br/>
 Full paper version including appendix: [[pdf](https://arxiv.org/)]

+*These authors contributed equally.

 ## Requirements